vitessio/website/content/en/docs/get-started/kubernetes.md

     command: "CreateKeyspace -served_from='master:commerce,replica:commerce,rdonly:commerce' customer"
 ```

 This creates an entry into the topology indicating that any requests to master, replica, or rdonly sent to `customer` must be redirected to (served from) `commerce`.
-These tablet type specific redirects will be used to control how we transition the cut-over from `commerce` to `customer`.
+These tablet type specific redirects will be used to control how we transition the cutover from `commerce` to `customer`.

 A successful completion of this job should show up as: